The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 Re: (Score:3)

+Did you know they still make buggy whips?
+No joke.
+But while everyone on the road used to need a buggy whip, their demand is now greatly diminished.

+Because they're ineffective.
+Have you ever tried whipping a buggy?
+Has no effect; they just sit there and take it.

-And the side effect is safer food (Score:1, Informative)
+And the side effect is safer food (Score:2, Informative)

 less coal burning means less mercury in fish. [washingtonpost.com]